tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 10. Students Do - hvPlot Widgets (15 mins)

-In this activity, students will play around with the hvPlot widgets to get more accustom to the different types of interactions supported with hvPlots.
+In this activity, students will play around with the hvPlot widgets to get more accustomed to the different types of interactions supported with hvPlots.
 Students use hvPlot visualizations to explore hospital claims data and answer a few basic questions about the data.

 **Instructions:**